• Art magazine

 As one of the most famous Mexican artists, Frida Kahlo with her self -portraits and landscapes .

-Her works are full of symbolism and personality who reflect their life story.
-Frida's painting style was characterized by her love for nature and her deep understanding of the human psyche.
+Her works are full of symbolism and personality, the life story against mirrors n.
+Frida's painting style was shaped by her love for nature and her deep understanding of the human psyche.
 She used her art as a mouthpiece to express her political opinion and question social norms.

 Her work can be admired in museums worldwide today and still inspires many artists around the world.